 6. Give Praise

 Nail clipping is not usually a pleasant experience for any dog.
 Make your pet’s experience the best it can be by offering her plenty of praise and comfort during the process.
-A special treat when everything is finished can help, too.
+From the first front paw nail to the last rear paw - encouragement goes a long way.
+Additionally, a special treat when everything is finished can help, too.

 7. Take Your Time